 Prior to this offering, there has been no public market for our shares.
-We expect that the initial public offering price will be \$8.00 per share.
-We have applied to list our common stock on The Nasdaq Global Market under the symbol "CADL."
+The initial public offering price is \$8.00 per share.
+Our common stock has been approved for listing on The Nasdaq Global Market under the symbol "CADL."